 Clicking and dragging the bottom right corner re-sizes the added visualization.
-You can also click and drag (“grab”) the top region of the item and drag it to another position on the dashboard.
+You can also click and drag (grab) the top region of the item and drag it to another position on the dashboard.

 The gear icon in the upper right of the item allows you to make changes, etc. See the following screen capture.